 Do a recon mission before a training run.
 Uneven sidewalks, roots, people parking in your path, these things can ruin a nice stroller run.
 You'll be surprised how much you'll notice the quality of your sidewalks once you start running with a stroller.
 If you want to get a nice smooth run in, make sure you know which path lets you do that.

-Check your wheels.
-A low tire can make your run so much harder, the stroller can pull to the side and it's not good for your stroller in general.
-Nice inflated tires are a things of stroller running dreams.
+Check your wheels, your brake, that your stroller doesn't pull to one side or the other.
+A low tire can make your run so much harder, an uneven ride will have you tugging to keep the stroller in line.
+Nice inflated tires and properly aligned wheels are a things of stroller running dreams.

 Multitask like a Mother

 Make your runs part of your errands.
 Grocery store, post office, do a special trip to McDonald's if the little ones are extra good that day.
 Turn the runs into destinations and adventures.

 Like anything, if you hate it, you won't do it.
 Running strollers can be expensive, so take the time to get the right one.
 Does it have places for your water bottle, easy to fold, how heavy is it, will it fit through all the doors you need it to, are your kids too close (will they fight), etc. I used a Mountain Buggy as my single, a Bob for a double.
 You don't have to buy new, you can find perfectly good used ones as well (I bought a triple off facebook marketplace, apparently they don't make running triples anymore).